Applying for Financial Aid

 Summer semester March 15

-Please note that you must apply once every school year (usually after you file your yearly income tax forms).
+Please note that you must apply once every school year.
 You must also be accepted into a degree program by Admissions and be in good academic standing to receive financial aid.

 Step 3 – The Student Aid Report (SAR)